Spir-Group/github-migrate/README.md

 ### Architecture

-The application uses four independent components:
+The application uses five independent components:

-1. **Main Thread (Discovery)**:
+1. **Main Thread (Web Server)**:
    - Web server starts immediately at `http://localhost:3000`
    - Loads existing state from `data/migrations-state.json` (if exists)
+   - Serves the dashboard UI and API endpoints
+   - Manages sync configurations (add, edit, copy, archive)

+2. **Discovery Worker** (Background Thread):
-   - Performs one-time repository discovery from source organization
+   - Performs repository discovery from source organizations
+   - Runs on-demand when triggered via the Discover button
    - Adds any new repositories with `unknown` status
-   - Does NOT check sync status or queue migrations
+   - Runs for each enabled sync configuration

-2. **Status Worker** (Background Thread):
+3. **Status Worker** (Background Thread):
    - **Runs continuously** checking repositories one at a time
    - **Prioritizes all `unknown` repos first** (checks all of them sequentially)
    - After unknowns, checks oldest repos not verified in the last 60 minutes